sib-swiss/containers-introduction-training/docs/course_material/3_dockerfiles.md

     100   96.4410   -0.155268696  0.534400 -0.290547708  0.771397  0.989804
     ```

     From the script you can see it has `DESeq2` and `optparse` as dependencies.
 If we want to run the script inside a container, we would have to install them.
-We do this in the `Dockerfile` below.
-We give it the following instructions:
+We do this in the `Dockerfile` below, with the following instructions:

-    - use the [r2u base image](https://hub.docker.com/r/rocker/r2u) version jammy
+    - Use the [r2u base image](https://hub.docker.com/r/rocker/r2u) version jammy
-    - install the package `DESeq2`, `optparse` and some additional packages we will need later on.
+    - Install the package `DESeq2`, `optparse` and some additional packages we will need later on.
 We perform the installations with `install2.r`, which is a helper command that is present inside most rocker images.
 More info [here](https://rocker-project.org/use/extending.html#install2.r).
-    - copy the script `test_deseq2.R` to `/opt` inside the container:
+    - Copy the script `test_deseq2.R` to `/opt` inside the container:

     ```dockerfile
     FROM rocker/r2u:jammy